greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 The Greenplum Database PL/Python extensions are installed by default with Greenplum Database.
 Two extensions are provided:

 - `plpythonu` supports developing functions using Python 2.7.
-Greenplum Database installs a version of Python 2.7 for for `plpythonu` at `$GPHOME/ext/python`.
+Greenplum Database installs a version of Python 2.7 for `plpythonu` at `$GPHOME/ext/python`.
 - `plpython3u`, introduced with Greenplum 6.22, supports developing functions using Python 3.9.
-For RHEL7 and Ubuntu installations, Greenplum Database installs a compatible python at `$GPHOME/ext/python3.9`.
-On RHEL8 systems you must install Python 3.9 to your system.
+Greenplum Database installs a compatible Python at `$GPHOME/ext/python3.9`.

 ### <a id="topic3"></a>Greenplum Database PL/Python Limitations